Last updated on February 10, 2026

 Let’s start with some frames of reference.
 When looking for a draft box of the latest Standard set, how much would you expect to pay walking into a random game store you found online?

-If you find a find wholesale booster boxes that are cheaper than $115 then you’re beating the baseline.
+If you find wholesale booster boxes that are cheaper than $115 then you’re beating the baseline.
 While that’s not too exciting, you still need a baseline to compare what a cheap box looks like in practice.

 MTG Vendors